Hilbert space embeddings of independence tests and interaction measures of several variables: Preliminaries and Notation

 \end{enumerate} \end{theorem}

-The properties and its proofs for this measure are highly related to the properties and its proofs for the function $H_{k}^{n}$, defined in Subsection \ref{Partialindependencetests} using the elementary symmetrical polynomials.
-Property $(iii)$ explains the differences between the Lancaster and the Streiberg interactions (note that with it we can easily deduce that $\Lambda_{n}[P]=0$ when $P=P_{\pi}$ and one of the sets in the partition $\pi$ is a singleton).
-Property $(ii)$ emphasizes the role that $\Lambda_{k}^{n}[P]$ is an indexed measure of independence for $P$.
+Property (iii) highlights the differences between the Lancaster and Streitberg interaction (defined in Theorem \ref{streit}), as it implies that $\Lambda_{n}[P]=0$ when $P=P_{\pi}$ and one block of $\pi$ is a singleton.
+Property (ii) emphasizes that $\Lambda_{k}^{n}[P]$ serves as an indexed measure of independence for $P$.

 For $1\leq k \leq n$ and $x_{\vec{1}}, x_{\vec{2}} \in \mathds{X}_{n} $, we define the measure